Interaction of light with subwavelength particles: Revealing the physics of the electric dipole moment in the classical scattering problem: Scattering current approach

 \section{Scattering current approach}

 An alternative to the effective dipole description is the scattering current approach \cite{Jackson:1999, Grahn:2012}.
-If the scattered field $\vec E_{\rm sca}$ is defined in the entire space, i.e. when $\vec E=\vec E_{\rm inc}+\vec E_{\rm sca}$ for both the internal and external domains, then Maxwell's equations can be reduced to
+If the scattered field $\vec E_{\rm sca}$ is defined in the entire space, i.e. when $\vec E=\vec E_{\rm inc}+\vec E_{\rm sca}$ for both the internal and external domains, then Maxwell's equations